iaacornus/silverblue-postinstall_upgrade/README.md

 rpm-ostree install mozilla-openh264 gstreamer1-plugin-openh264
 ```

-However, `mozill-openh264` may give a bad performance some times, depending on the setup, if this is the case, you may want to use `ffmpeg-libs` instead which can solve the problem as suggested by [u/DelusionalSocialist](https://www.reddit.com/user/DelusionalSocialist/), which comes from the nonfree repo and can be installed with `rpm-ostree`.
+However, `mozilla-openh264` may give a bad performance some times, depending on the setup, if this is the case, you may want to use `ffmpeg-libs` instead which can solve the problem as suggested by [u/DelusionalSocialist](https://www.reddit.com/user/DelusionalSocialist/), which comes from the nonfree repo and can be installed with `rpm-ostree`.

 ### GStreamer

-For intel (`intel-media-driver`) (_use `libva-intel-driver`) for older versions of Intels_) and then the codecs:
+For intel (`intel-media-driver`) (_use `libva-intel-driver` for older versions of Intels_) and then the codecs:

 ```
 rpm-ostree install ffmpeg gstreamer1-plugin-libav gstreamer1-plugins-bad-free-extras gstreamer1-plugins-bad-freeworld gstreamer1-plugins-ugly gstreamer1-vaapi intel-media-driver